hanamant1828-max/StudentPerformanceAnalys/replit.md

 This is a Student Performance Prediction System with user authentication that uses machine learning to predict academic performance based on various student factors.
 The application provides user registration/login, single student prediction and batch processing capabilities through Excel file uploads.
 It classifies students into performance categories (Poor, Average, Good, Excellent) and provides personalized improvement suggestions with interactive data visualizations.
 All predictions are saved to user history with SQLite database.

+# Recent Changes

+**October 25, 2025**
+- Enhanced ML training data from 1,000 to 5,000 samples for improved accuracy
+- Implemented 5 student archetypes for more realistic predictions
+- Added edge cases (5%) to handle special scenarios
+- Improved feature correlations with realistic statistical distributions
+- Maintained model accuracy at ~91%
+- Added "View Dashboard" button on main page for easier navigation

 # User Preferences

 Preferred communication style: Simple, everyday language.